lojikil/pastiche-npm-public/presentation.md

 ---

-# Package Lifecycle: hashes & signatures
+# package lifecycle: hashes & signatures

 - `shasum` is literally just the SHA1SUM of the tarball
 - integrity is the fingerprint of the package after it's been signed by npm